posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 [#21355](https://github.com/golang/go/issues/21355).
 The issue discussion had diverged from the original purpose, and the proposal did not cover the essence of the given problem.
-Eventually the issue was closed.
-The reasons of which it was closed are not related to this proposed solution.
+Eventually the issue was closed for reasons that are not related to this proposed solution.

-The proposal is composed of several required changes, which will define the language API for goroutine scoped context.
+The proposal is comprised of several required changes, which will define the language API for goroutine scoped context.
 After which, we will discuss the correctness of this new definitions.